Long season tests Miami Marlins rookies Chisholm, Rogers

 Chisholm, a native of the Bahamas, was acquired two years ago in a trade that sent right-hander Zac Gallen to the Arizona Diamondbacks.
 Like Rogers, he struggled last year after breaking into the majors in September, but won the second base job in spring training and is expected to move eventually to shortstop.

-Chisholm needs to cut down his strikeouts — he has 40 in 102 at-bats, including 10 in his past 19 at-bats through Monday.
+Chisholm needs to cut down his strikeouts – he has 41 in 105 at-bats, including 11 in his past 22 at-bats.

 ”You’re seeing them pitch him a certain way,” Mattingly said. ”He’s going to have to make adjustments and understand what they’re doing.
 This is going to be an ongoing thing.
 Jazz has to keep working.”